horms/ovs/Documentation/ref/ovs-appctl.8.rst

 * ``emer``

-  A major failure forced a process to abort.
+  A major failure forced a process to hard stop.

 * ``err``